 Retirement Benefits in the form of Provident Fund and National Pension Scheme which are defined contribution schemes are charged to the statement of profit and loss for the period in which the contributions to the respective funds accrue as per relevant rules / statutes.

-The Company provides for gratuity to its employees as per the Payment of Gratuity Act, 1972.
+The Company provides for gratuity to its employees in accordance with the Code on Social Security, 2020, and the Payment of Gratuity Act, 1972, as applicable.
 The amount of gratuity shall be payable to an employee on the termination of employment after rendering continuous service for not less than five years, or on their superannuation or resignation.
+For employees engaged on a fixed-term basis, gratuity is payable on a prorata basis upon completion of one year of continuous service.
 However, in case of death of an employee, the minimum period of five years shall not be required.
-The amount of gratuity payable on retirement/ termination is the employee's last drawn basic salary per month computed proportionately for 15 days salary multiplied by the number of years of service completed.
+The gratuity benefit is calculated based on the revised definition of wages under the Code, ensuring the wage base for calculation is at least 50% of the total remuneration.
+The amount of gratuity payable on retirement / termination is the employee’s last drawn basic salary per month computed proportionately for 15 days salary multiplied by the number of years of service completed.
 The gratuity plan is a funded plan administered by a separate fund that is legally separated from the entity and the Company makes contributions to the insurer (LIC).
 The Company does not fully fund the liability and maintains the funding from time to time based on estimations of expected gratuity payments.

 These plans typically expose the Company to the following actuarial risks: